-The Company has entered into the Deed of Variation subsequent to discussions with NSX.
-Under the terms of the asset sale agreement as varied by the Deed of Variation, Haodex may continue to provide Oilvest with the Services and licence to use any intellectual property necessary to operate the Dig-Exchange business with a final service fee of \$500,000 is to be paid on or before 30 June 2021.
+On 24 December 2020, the Company entered into the Deed of Variation subsequent to discussions with NSX.
+Under the terms of the asset sale agreement as varied by the Deed of Variation, Haodex may continue to provide Oilvest with the Services and licence to use any intellectual property necessary to operate the Dig-Exchange business with a final service fee of \$500,000.
+As at 30 June 2021, \$110,000 of the \$500,000 final service fee had been paid.
+As at the date of this Prospectus, the final service fee has been paid in full.

-9.6 Lead Manager Mandate
+9.6 LEAD MANAGER MANDATE